Payne Haas: 2021

 Haas made 20 appearances for Brisbane in the 2021 NRL season as the club missed the finals.
-He played in all three games of the 2021 State of Origin series which New South Wales won 2-1.
+He played in all three games of the 2021 State of Origin series which New South Wales won 2–1.

 2022

 On 25 May 2022, Haas requested an immediate release from his Brisbane contract which was later rejected.
-In round 12 of the 2022 NRL season, Haas was jeered by Brisbane supporters every time he touched the ball during the clubs victory over the Gold Coast.
+In round 12 of the 2022 NRL season, Haas was booed by Brisbane supporters every time he touched the ball during the clubs victory over the Gold Coast.

 On 29 May 2022, Haas was selected by New South Wales to play in game one of the 2022 State of Origin series.

 To finish up his club year, Haas was awarded Brisbane's Player of the Year award again for the fourth time in a row.
-He was later selected as a prop forward in the NRL team of the year at the Dally M awards.
+He was later selected as a prop forward in the NRL team of the year at the Dally M Awards.

+2023

+On 22 May, Haas was selected by New South Wales for game one of the 2023 State of Origin series.
+Haas played in two matches for New South Wales as the blues lost the series 2–1.

+Haas played 23 matches for Brisbane in the 2023 NRL season.
+Haas played in Brisbane's 26–24 loss against Penrith in the 2023 NRL Grand Final.

+2024

+In round 2 of the 2024 NRL season, Haas suffered a knee injury in Brisbane's victory over South Sydney.
+Haas was later ruled out for an indefinite period.

+On 26 May, Haas was selected by New South Wales ahead of the 2024 State of Origin series.

+Haas played in all three games as New South Wales won the series 2–1.
+Haas was ruled out of the rest of the season after suffering a high ankle sprain, Haas would make a surprise return in the Broncos final match of the season.

+2025

+In April 2025, it was reported that Haas was considering switching his International allegiance from Australia to Samoa.

+In May, Haas was selected by New South Wales ahead of the 2025 State of Origin series.
+He played in all three games as New South Wales lost the series 2-1.

+In August, Haas committed to playing for Samoa at the international level.

+When speaking about his decision he said: "I feel like we can win it (The RLWC26), especially with the team we have got now".
+His is set to play for Samoa in Australia for the first time on October 26, playing against Tonga at Suncorp Stadium.
+Haas played 25 matches for Brisbane in the 2025 NRL season including the clubs 2025 NRL Grand Final victory over Melbourne.